Harsimran-Saini/SENG3011-WeByte/docs/WeByte-API-Guide.md

 # WeByte-API-Guide

-Welcome to the WeByte API guide!
+Welcome to the WeByte API

-# TODO Tell people how to use our API